usgs/wdfn-blog/content/beyond_basic_data_munging.md

 <img src='/static/beyond-basic-data-munging/tp_time-1.png'/ title='Total phosphorus concentration through time in the Yahara River.' alt='Total phosphorus concentration through time in the Yahara River.' class=''/>

 But what if we wanted to stack this figure with a discharge through time plot, where the panels are aligned by date and share x-axis labels?
-We can do this by facetting in `ggplot`, but our current data structure is wide (each variable is in its own column), and we need a single "variable" column with an associated "value" that is presented in long format.
+We can do this by faceting in `ggplot`, but our current data structure is wide (each variable is in its own column), and we need a single "variable" column with an associated "value" that is presented in long format.
 To get our data in long format, we will `gather` (from the package `tidyr`) the nutrient and discharge columns.

 For the `gather` function, we need to provide a key name which will become the column where the variable names are stored.
 We also provide a value name, which will become the column where the measured values are stored.
 Finally, we tell the gather function which columns we don't want to gather by adding a negative sign to those column names.